mattb94/virginia-tech-hacks/README.md

 --------------------------------
 A script which stalks the Virginia Tech classes time table and when a class becomes available it automatically registers you for that class.
 Can be used to check multiple crns at once.
 Use at your own discretion.

+You can now have it drop a class that you already have if the new class opens up.

 Blacksburg Transit (blacksburg-transit.rb)
 ------------------------------------------
 Gets the next bus stop for the Blacksburg transit given a list of pre-determined stops.